PositionExchange/posichain/README.md

 > This will open a shell in the docker container that is running the Node API tests.
 >
 > Note that the docker container has the [PSC CLI](https://github.com/PositionExchange/posichain-gosdk) on path,
 > therefore you can use that to debug if needed.
-For example, one could do `hmy blockchain latest-headers` to check
+For example, one could do `psc blockchain latest-headers` to check
 > the current block height of localnet.
 Reference the documentation for the CLI [here](https://github.com/PositionExchange/posichain-gosdk)
 > for more details & commands.